Network-Sec/CC-Search/README.md

 Upon findings, the script does the `calculations` to only download the specific chunk of the `WARC` files.

+## Understand the WARC files
+The real juicy data is within the WARC files.
+It's a fancy name, but they are just compressed text.
+They contain requests and responses, sometimes only parts, sometimes complete `request headers` and `body` HTML - the content of the internet.
+This is the reason, why all of this is such a pain.
+I spent 6 months and quite a bit of money on lots of Terrabytes of disk space to download only a part of Common Crawl and search it locally.

+There are tools that promisse efficient search by "understanding the WARC format" - I can't speak to that, I just `grep` through them.
+The `problem` with the `WARC` files is not the format, it's the amount of data and the slow / rate limited download.
+The solution is: `patience`.

 ## Usage in regards to Rate Limit
 As explained before, Common Crawl does strict ratelimiting.
 To get around that, the script caches indices and provides two switches.